-(c) It is the duty of staff members to report any breach of the Organization's Regulations and Rules to the officials whose responsibility it is to take appropriate action and to cooperate with duly authorized audits and investigations.
-This will not be used as retaliation against the staff member.
+(c) Staff members have the duty to report any breach of the Organization's regulations and rules to the officials whose responsibility it is to take appropriate action and to cooperate with duly authorized audits and investigations.
+Staff members shall not be retaliated against for complying with these duties.